Ozuki3/sample-data-app/README.md

 # Sample data app for JLee Luxury Real Estate Team

-Step 1: Select an account, input your username and password and check the login box.
-Step 2: Check the login box again to log out.
+Step 1: Select an account, input your username and password and check the login box. \n Step 2: Check the login box again to log out. \n
-Step 3：Click the cross at the upper right to hide the sidebar.
+Step 3：Click the cross at the upper right to hide the sidebar. \n

 # Market Infomation
 Step 1: All the plots are controlled by 'Select Options' under the top expandar, select one or more columns and view plots below.